UVADS/orientation-technical/github-profile-lesson.md

 # Conclusions, Homework, and Takeaways
-* NB: Github is constantly improving the website, sometimes things move
+* **NB:** Github is constantly improving the website, sometimes things move
-* Get used to looking at people's github profiles, but don't get sucked into traps, and ...
+* Get used to looking at people's github profiles, but don't get sucked into traps (it is just more social media)
-* If you find yourself discouraged or uncomfortable
+* Like facebook and other social media: people's profiles can cause: discouragement, discomfort,  intimidation.
+This is a challenge and is complex.
+Keep your sheilds up and head on a swivel.
+Have a friend to talk to and I am always available.

 ## Reading List
 * https://en.wikipedia.org/wiki/Git